zcyynl/OpenClaw-RL/openclaw-training-free/README.md

 # Training-Free

-**Training-Free ** is a lightweight, zero-GPU reinforcement learning approach for LLMs.
+**Training-Free ** is a lightweight, zero-GPU  approach for LLMs.
 Instead of updating model parameters (as in standard RL or [OPD](https://github.com/Gen-Verse/OpenClaw-RL)), it intercepts conversations, uses a Judge LLM to extract *improvement hints* from user follow-ups, and stores those hints in a keyword-indexed experience library.
 On future requests the system automatically retrieves and injects relevant past experiences into the prompt — giving the base model accumulated "wisdom" at $0 training cost.

 ## How It Works